© Getty Images

 Began playing at age four…Father, Raghav, is a botnist; mother, Sushma, is a scientific technician...Has no siblings...As a junior, won three US national singles events and seven US national doubles events...Then went on to play at Carmel (Indiana) High School, earning All-State honors and became state singles champion...Reached Wimbledon junior doubles final (w/Brian Baker) in 2002...Played one season at Univ. of Illinois and helped team to a 32-0 season in 2003 and NCAA team title...Also won NCAA doubles title (w/Brian Wilson).

-Says biggest moments of his career are winning NCAA team title and capturing first ATP World Tour singles title in Newport in July 2009...Admired play of Boris Becker and Pete Sampras growing up...Considers strengths as serve and attacking style and favorite surface is grass...Enjoys golf and table tennis…Coached by Stephen Amritraj and Bryan Smith.
+Says biggest moments of his career are winning NCAA team title and capturing first ATP World Tour singles title in Newport in July 2009...Admired play of Boris Becker and Pete Sampras growing up...Considers strengths as serve and attacking style and favorite surface is grass...Enjoys golf and table tennis…Coached by Bryan Smith.

 2008 -- Compiled a 19-19 Challenger record, winning title in Winnetka (d.
 Jenkins) and reaching final in Binghampton (l. to Capdeville)…